tmtsoftware/osw-examples/docs/src/main/paradox/lscs/LSCSAssembly.md

   {
     prefix: "m1cs.segmentsHCD"
     componentType: hcd
-    connectionType: akka
+    connectionType: pekko
   }
 ]
 ```
 This file is discussed in the CSW documentation.
 The key in this discussion is that the `connections` array has an entry for the
-an HCD with prefix `m1cs.segmentsHCD` and connectionType: Akka.
+an HCD with prefix `m1cs.segmentsHCD` and connectionType: Pekko.
 This indicates to CSW and the Supervisor of the Assembly
 that it should track the Segments HCD and deliver events to the Assembly when the Segments
 HCD is available and also when/if it shuts down or crashes.
 To receive tracking events, the assembly overrides the
 `onLocationTrackingEvent` handler as shown here.